Eschatologue/CM_wiki/docs/class/druid/index.md

 ### Level 5: Wild Resurgence

-Once on each of your turns, if you have no uses of Wild Shape left, you can give yourself one use by expending a spell slot (no action required).
+Once on each of your turns, if you have no uses of **:material-paw: Wild Shape** left, you can give yourself one use by expending a spell slot (no action required).

-In addition, you can expend one use of Wild Shape (no action required) to give yourself a level 1 spell slot, but you can't do so again until you finish a **:rest-long: Long Rest**.
+In addition, you can expend one use of **:material-paw: Wild Shape** (no action required) to give yourself a level 1 spell slot, but you can't do so again until you finish a **:rest-long: Long Rest**.

 ### Level 7: Elemental Fury